trypton/youtube-api/README.md

 ### Authorization

 Some API requests require authorization.
 In order to obtain access token you can use `YouTubeAuth` class.
-It has `.signIn({ redirect_uri })` method that redirects to Google authentication service.
-After authentication the service redirects to the `redirect_uri` URL.
-That URL contains hash with response from the service.
-Use `.validate()` method in order to parse and validate that response and obtain access token.
+You need to set your `client_id` and `redirect_uri` along with other optional parameters.
+For `access_type=offline` the `client_secret` is also required.
+There is `.createAuthUrl()` method that creates an URL to Google authentication service.
+Redirect to that URL and after authentication the service redirects back to the `redirect_uri` with the response in hash or query string.
+Use `.extractResponseFromCallbackUrl()` static method in order to parse the response and `.fetchAccessTokenWithResponse(response)` method to obtain access token.
 Now you can store the token and use it for requests.
-See [example](demo/index.html).
+See [Google guide](https://developers.google.com/youtube/v3/guides/authentication) and an [example](demo/index.html).

 ## Options